binkley/modern-java-practices/README.md

 [![Public Domain](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-**Modern Java/JVM Build Practices** is an article on modern Java/JVM projects with sample builds for Gradle and Maven, and a focus on _hygiene_ and best build practices.  _Shift problems left_: Find issues earlier in your development cycle, before they happen in production.
+**Modern Java/JVM Build Practices** is an article on modern Java/JVM projects with sample builds for _Gradle and Maven_, and a focus on _hygiene_ and best build practices.  _Shift problems left_: Find issues earlier in your development cycle, before they happen in production.